BongaNjamela001/quantum-computer-emulated-on-fpga/README.md

 # Quantum Computer Emulation on FPGA

 This project emulates fundamental quantum computing operations on an FPGA, modeled through four main subsystems.
-Each subsystem contributes to a specific part of the emulation process, utilizing hardware description languages, high-level synthesis tools, and fixed-point calculations.
-The code is organized for easy synthesis and simulation on the Xilinx Nexys A7 board.
+Each subsystem contributes to a specific part of the emulation process, utilising hardware description languages, high-level synthesis tools, and fixed-point calculations.
+The code is organised for easy synthesis and simulation on the Xilinx Nexys A7 board.

 ## Directory Structure